Vardhan-225/Amoskys/PHASE1_COMPLETION_REPORT.md

 **Phase 1 Foundation Cleanup is COMPLETE and SUCCESSFUL!**

-Amoskys has been transformed from a prototype into a **production-ready security infrastructure monitoring platform** with:
+InfraSpectre has been transformed from a prototype into a **production-ready security infrastructure monitoring platform** with:

 - 🏗️ **Professional structure** following Python best practices
 - 🧪 **Reliable test suite** with 100% pass rate